r4wand/create-meteor-vue-app/README.md

 then install npm dependencies using

-    $ npm install
+    $ meteor npm install

-also remove the git and initialize your own.
+you can also remove git remote and initialize your own.

 happy coding!